jamesrharwood/srqr/items/funding.md

 title: Funding
 checklist:
     text: Describe sources of funding and other support.
 Describe the role of funders in data collection, interpretation, and reporting.
+writing_guide:
+    text: |
+        * List your sources of funding.
+        * Describe the role of your funders in data collection, analysis and reporting.
 ---

 ## What to write